Walgreens The Thread

 Use as few harsh chemicals as possible.
 Chemical dyes, perms, relaxers and extensive heat treatments can damage your hair and follicles, resulting in hair loss.
 Once a follicle is damaged, hair can’t grow from it again, so it’s important to take proper care of your scalp to protect the follicles in your skin.

 Be gentle with your hair.
 Use a gentle shampoo and don’t scrub your hair.
 Instead, gently massage the shampoo into your scalp, and let the water rinse it through your hair to clean it.
 Always apply a conditioner after shampooing, and use a detangling spray or leave-in conditioner to prevent breakage and pulling while you comb it out.
-When you comb or brush your hair, do it gently and for as short a time as possible.
+When you comb or brush your hair, do it gently and as little as you possibly can.

 Take it easy with the heat.
 Use a microfiber towel instead of a cotton towel to remove more water from your hair so you can spend less time blowing it dry.
+When you can, set your blow dryer to low heat or allow your hair to dry naturally instead.
 Avoid hot rollers, curling irons, and straightening devices as much as possible.
-When you can, set your blow dryer to low heat, or better yet, let your hair dry naturally.

 Don’t color, perm, chemically straighten or relax your hair at home.
 Kits for home hair treatments can be generally lower quality than salon treatments, and if you use them improperly, you can do serious damage to your hair that could eventually lead to hair loss.
 Find a salon for coloring, perming, relaxing or straightening your hair.